Locally (co)Cartesian fibrations as realisation fibrations and the classifying space of cospans: An application: the cospan category

 \begin{rem} We expect that the diagram in Theorem \ref{thm:Cosp-fib} is a diagram of infinite loop spaces.
 For the bottom row this can be shown using standard infinite loop space machinery, because all the categories involved are symmetric monoidal.
-Establishing this fact for the top row seems to be technical and beyond the scope of this paper. \end{rem}
+Establishing this fact for the top is beyond the scope of this paper, but will be addressed as part of future work. \end{rem}